johnalpha74/100-Days-of-Python/Day 07/README.md

-# DDay 7 - Hangman
+# Day 7 - Hangman

 ### Concepts Practised
 - How to break a Complex Problem down into a Flow Chart